 Canadian Drug Agency Transition Office

-The Canadian Drug Agency Transition Office (CDATO) is responsible for developing options for a vision, mandate and plan to create a Canadian Drug Agency (CDA).
+The Canadian Drug Agency Transition Office was responsible for developing options for a vision, mandate and plan to create a Canadian drug agency.
+The office sunset its activities in spring of 2024 following the launch of Canada's Drug Agency.

 On this page

-The Government of Canada’s Budget 2019 provided $35 million over 4 years, starting in 2019, to establish the CDATO.
+This was supported by a Budget 2019 investment of $35 million over 4 years to establish the CDATO.
 The December 2021 mandate letter to the Minister of Health and Budget 2022 confirmed this commitment.

 - fragmentation